adobe/xamarin-acpplaces/README.md

 #### Initialization

 ##### Prerequisites
-You need to [initialize Core](https://github.com/adobe/xamarin-acpcore#core) to use Places.
+You also need to [initialize Core](https://github.com/adobe/xamarin-acpcore#core) for using Places.

 **iOS:**
 ```c#